CharafeddineMechalikh/PureEdgeSim/README.md

  *The sum of virtual machines attributes values (e.g. CPU cores) must be inferior than those of the host*

-*   The edge devices file follows the same structure as the Fog and Cloud `.xml` files.
-However as we said previously, if we want to generate 100 devices for example, we will not define all these devices in this file, instead, we will define the types of devices that will be generated, for example 25% of the generated devices will be of type 1, etc. The edge devices are considered as datacenters that contains one host with one VM (the user can add more if needed, by editing this file).
+*   The Edge devices file follows the same structure as the Fog and Cloud `.xml` files.
+However as we said previously, if we want to generate 100 devices for example, we will not define all these devices in this file, instead, we will define the types of devices that will be generated, for example 25% of the generated devices will be of type 1, etc. The Edge devices are considered as datacenters that contains one host with one VM (the user can add more if needed, by editing this file).
 The device without a virtual machine is considered a simple sensor (no computing capabilities).
-The following table highlights the attributes that only edge devices have :
+The following table highlights the attributes that only Edge devices have :

 |Attribute        |Type   |Options/Range|Description                                                   |
 |-----------------|-------|-------------|--------------------------------------------------------------|